connorvernet/Docker-SFTP-Radius/README.md

 1. **Container Initialization**:
    - Generates SSH host keys
    - Configures PAM for RADIUS authentication
-   - Sets up SFTP-only SSH configuration
+   - Sets up SFTP-only SSH configuration with a chroot for users in the `sftponly` group
    - Creates user accounts based on the `USERS` environment variable

 2. **Authentication Flow**: